18 May 2020 | 14 Comments

 - Rolling Realms: An unexpected result of the pandemic was that I designed an infinitely scaling roll-and-write game to give people a way to connect with each other in these times of self-isolation.
 Rolling Realms is now in its 10th iteration, and I’ll be teaching and playing it live on Tuesday at 12:30 CDT on the BoardGameGeekTV Twitch channel.

 - Design Day: We’re proceeding with our annual design day mini-convention in late September, but attendees are aware that we will only have the event if it’s safe for everyone at that time.
+[Update: We downsized the event and moved it to November.]

 This doesn’t quite fall into either of the above categories, but it was great timing for Charterstone Digital to release in March, and (from what I hear from the developers) both Viticulture Digital and Wingspan Digital are getting close.
 Those release schedules are entirely out of my hands, but I think now is a great time for digital ports.
 If you want to know when these games are ready, here’s a notification enewsletter signup.